 He reported that in the near future the bloc’s founders will determine its further development strategy and the format of the parliamentary group’s work.

-Radu Marian, vice-chairman of PAS, reacted sarcastically to this announcement.
-“Everything the mayor says or does should be taken as yet another political pirouette,” he noted in particular.
+Lilian Carp, a PAS member of parliament, responded sarcastically to this news.
+“Everything the mayor says or does should be perceived as just another political pirouette,” he remarked.